hsr/oscars-trigger/README.md

 #Simple WAN Traffic Engineering with OSCARS and SDN

 In the summer of 2013, ESnet put efforts on the integration of [OSCARS](http://www.es.net/services/virtual-circuits-oscars/ OSCARS) and [Floodlight](http://www.projectfloodlight.org/floodlight/).
 In the SDN context, OSCARS is an application that controls the [ESnet](http://es.net/) 100G network and Floodlight is a SDN controller that communicates with network devices using [OpenFlow](http://www.openflow.org/).

+The motivation for this work is the current management scenario of WAN networks [[1](http://www.research.att.com/techdocs/TD_100610.pdf)].
+Optical and packet networks are still managed independently, increasing operational costs and making traffic engineering across multiple layers (packet/optical) a difficult task.

-This simple application demonstrates how one can monitor and optimize a circuit-managed network using OSCARS and SDN (see the end of this README for a install guide).
+This application demonstrates how one can monitor and optimize a circuit-managed network using OSCARS and SDN (see the end of this README for screenshots and install guide).
+With visibility of packet and optical layers, the application is able to monitor traffic at packet (flow) level and provide bandwidth on demand using a combination of optical and packet devices.

 The summer effort involved the development and extensions of multiple projects, including a new Path Setup Service for OSCARS, extensions to its internal classes and this web application.